 Sai Balakrishnan is an Assistant Professor of Urban Planning at Harvard University’s Graduate School of Design.
 Her research looks at the agrarian-urban property entanglements in liberalizing India, and how the India case can help articulate new theories of urbanization that are capable of incorporating within them the agrarian political economy.
-Balakrishnan’s book, titled Shareholder Cities: Agrarian-Urban Land Commodification and Uneven Development in India’s Corridor Regions (forthcoming from University of Pennsylvania Press) explores these themes by focusing on the urbanization along new economic corridors in liberalizing India.
+Balakrishnan’s book, titled Shareholder Cities: Land Transformations along Urban Corridors in India (University of Pennsylvania Press, 2019) explores these themes by focusing on the urbanization along new economic corridors in liberalizing India.

 Balakrishnan has worked as an urban planner in the United States, India, and the United Arab Emirates, and as a consultant to the UN-HABITAT in Nairobi, Kenya.
-Her work has been published in Pacific Affairs, the Economic and Political Weekly, and in edited book chapters.
+Her work has been published in the International Journal of Urban and Regional Affairs, Pacific Affairs, the Economic and Political Weekly, and in edited book chapters.
+Her research has been quoted in media outlets, including The Guardian and Open Magazine.

 Balakrishnan holds a Master’s Degree in City Planning from MIT, a Master’s Degree in Urban Design from the University of Michigan, and a PhD in Urban Planning from Harvard University.
 Her doctoral dissertation was awarded the 2014 Association of Collegiate Schools of Planning (ACSP) Gill Chin Lim Award for Best Dissertation on International Planning.

-Balakrishnan, S., Shareholder Cities: Agrarian-Urban Land Commodification and Uneven Development in India’s Corridor Regions (under contract with University of Pennsylvania Press).
+Balakrishnan, S., Shareholder Cities: Agrarian-Urban Land Commodification and Uneven Development in India’s Corridor Regions (Philadelphia: University of Pennsylvania Press, 2019).

 Balakrishnan, S. “Seeing Mumbai through its Hinterland: Entangled Agrarian-Urban Land Markets in Regional Mumbai,” Economic and Political Weekly, April 2018.